StandUp2001/fsi/README.md

 ./target/debug/fsi <arg> [flags]
 ```

-### Script installation

-TODO!

 ## TODO

-- [ ] Check if flatpak is installed.
+- [x] Check if flatpak is installed.
-- [ ] Add a way to install the application by: github or script.
+- [x] Add a way to install the application by: github or script.
-- [ ] Check for updates: Check if --update has been passed.
+- [x] Check for updates: Check if --update has been passed.